kramble/FPGA-Litecoin-Miner/README.txt

 Contents
 --------
 DE2-115-Single  Single full scratchpad core, this is the simplest implementation.
-                NOT TESTED as I do not have a DE2_115 a board.
-Adding multiple cores should be trivial (just needs a results queue, a simple example is provided in ltcminer.v)

 DE0-Nano        Uses interpolation as the full scratchpad does not fit (this is the
                 same as LOOKAHEAD_GAP=2 in GPU).
-TESTED and WORKS at ...
+Test results ...
                 1.16 kHash/sec at 25Mhz (this is Fmax at 85C/Slow model)
-                1.40 kHash/sec at 30Mhz
-                1.63 kHash/sec at 35Mhz
-                1.86 kHash/sec at 40Mhz
-                2.09 kHash/sec at 45Mhz (with a few errors/shares rejected)
+                2.09 kHash/sec at 45Mhz
                 Fmax is 25MHz, so anything greater may not work reliably on your device.
                 BEWARE the onboard psu regulators run HOT to VERY HOT.
 You may fry them!

-ICARUS-LX150    A Xilinx LX150 multicore port for ngzhang's Icarus board (UNTESTED).
+ICARUS-LX150    A Xilinx LX150 multicore port for ngzhang's Icarus/Lancelot boards.

 scripts         Mining scripts.